kuperman/homebrew-mutt/README.md

 # homebrew-mutt

 Convenience repo with my customizations to the mutt formula for homebrew.
+Based on [sgeb/homebrew-mutt](https://github.com/sgeb/homebrew-mutt/).

 The following patches were added: